-Many friends and family members enjoy sending photos through e-mail.
-When you receive photos through e-mail, you can save them to your computer and then work on them with Digital Image.
+Friends and family members often enjoy sending photos through e-mail.
+When you receive photos through this way, you can save them to your computer and then work on them with Digital Image.

 Many photos sent through e-mail are low-resolution photos, which are not suitable for large prints.
 But low-resolution photos may be fine for online viewing or printing at small sizes.